-Other factors could also contribute to a decline in the use of kiosks and terminals, including regulatory changes, increases in consumer fees imposed by the agents (see "-If customer and merchant confidence in our business deteriorates, our business, financial condition and results of operations could be adversely affected"), and development of alternative payment channels.
-Based on available data, we believe that the overall number of and the use of kiosks declined substantially in 2015 versus prior years and continues to decline slightly.
-The decline in 2015 was a result, among other things, of enhanced scrutiny by the CBR over the compliance by the agents with legislation that requires them to remit their proceeds to special accounts (see "-Regulation - Regulation of Payment Services").
-Through reducing the size of our network, this has adversely affected the availability and convenience of our services to consumers, including the convenience of use of Qiwi Wallet, for which historically kiosks and terminals have been the most popular reload channel.
-We have since observed that these developments had the effect of making the use of our kiosks and terminals generally more expensive or less convenient for the consumers.
-These developments also temporarily increased the cost to us of consumers reloading their Qiwi Wallet accounts, since historically our kiosks and terminals have been the most popular reload channel (see "- Our continued growth depends on our ability to maintain or increase our average payment net revenue yield").
+Other factors could also contribute to a decline in the use of kiosks and terminals, including regulatory changes, increases in consumer fees imposed by the agents (see "- If customer and merchant confidence in our business deteriorates, our business, financial condition and results of operations could be adversely affected"), and development of alternative payment channels.
+The overall number of and the use of kiosks underwent a substantial decline in 2015 as a result, among other things, of enhanced scrutiny by the CBR over the compliance by the agents with legislation that requires them to remit their proceeds to special accounts (see "- Regulation - Regulation of Payment Services"), and has been continuously declining since.
+Such decline has adversely affected the availability and convenience of our services to consumers, including the convenience of use of Qiwi Wallet, for which historically kiosks and terminals have been the most popular reload channel.
 There can be no assurance that this negative impact will not continue going forward as increased regulatory pressures put more agents out of business and deter new ones from entering it.
 Other statutory requirements that could have a similar effect on our business if fully enforced are the amendments to the Federal Law of the Russian Federation No. 54-FZ "On the use of cash registers in cash payments and (or) settlements with the use of payment cards", dated May 22, 2003 (as amended).
 In particular, the law mandates that all kiosks (subject to certain exceptions) should be equipped with new or modernized cash registers.
 There can be no assurance that our agents are and will continue to be fully in compliance with these requirements, which could cause a further reduction of our kiosk network.
-Moreover, failure to comply with such enhanced control measures by us or our agents could result in the CBR imposing fines or restrictions on our activities (see "-Qiwi Bank and other Russian banks and credit organizations operate in a highly regulated environment, and increased regulator scrutiny could have an adverse effect on our business, financial condition and results of operations").
+Moreover, failure to comply with such enhanced control measures by us or our agents could result in the CBR imposing fines or restrictions on our activities (see "- Qiwi Bank and other Russian banks and credit organizations operate in a highly regulated environment, and increased regulator scrutiny could have an adverse effect on our business, financial condition and results of operations").
 All of these factors could have a material adverse effect on our business, financial condition and results of operations.